-- 3.5 If this approach is agreeable, each consortium will be required to submit proposals outlining how they intend to meet the programme objectives. - 3.6 Following Committee decision, officers will initiate precontract discussions with organisations to discuss the proposed 2016/17 grant revision and to outline any specific conditions attached to the funding offer.
-Officers will assess
+- 3.5 If this approach is agreeable, each consortium will be required to submit proposals outlining how they intend to meet the programme objectives. - 3.6 Following Committee decision, officers will initiate precontract discussions with organisations to discuss the

 Members should note that all funding agreements will continue to be subject to receipt of satisfactory monitoring reports.